 Prosciutto Melon Basil skewers make a delicious addition to a party, picnic, or brunch table.
 If you try this recipe, please leave me a comment below and tag me on Instagram @mycasualpantry so I can see your creation.

-Other party-perfect recipes you may enjoy
+Other party-perfect recipes

 - Southern Style Deviled Eggs